MiniDiscordThemes/DiscordReimagined/README.md

 2. Place the file in the themes folder:
     - `Settings` > `BetterDiscord` > `Themes` > `Open Themes Folder`
 3. Toggle on the theme card.

+BetterDiscord installations do not include HorizontalServerList by default.
+Get the file separately from [BetterDiscord](https://betterdiscord.app/theme/?id=124), then add the contents of [hslcompat](./scss/_hslcompat.scss) to the theme file or Custom/Quick CSS.
 </details>

 ### [Replugged][Replugged]